psidhu42/mechacar-statistical-analysis/README.md

 - Alternative Hypothesis: MechaCar's wheel size is too large or to small and thus gets a lower MPG rating compared to the competition.
 - A Multiple Linear Regression test would be useful for this metric as you can have more than two variables as wheel size types.
 - The data needed for this would have to be various MechaCars with the same specs with the only diffrence being wheel size.

+If a customer has access to this information, it can help improve their decsion on what wheel size to go with on their own car.
+Further improving their ability to increase their MPG rating based on their own driving habits.